Suspect killed in police-involved shooting in Vineland

-VINELAND, N.J.
-(WPVI) --Police shot and killed a man on West Wood Street Saturday afternoon in Cumberland County.

-According to the prosecutor, officers responded to the scene after receiving a call about a man acting suspiciously on a porch.
+According to the prosecutor, police responded yesterday to Wood Street, after receiving a call about a man pacing suspiciously outside of a home.

-Viewer video shows some of that encounter which lasted several minutes before Vineland police began to shoot.
+The prosecutor says the encounter between the officers and the man lasted several minutes before police eventually fired shots.

-The deceased man has not been identified.
+The victim's identity has not been released.

 ------